 - Beltrame JF, Crea F, Kaski JC, Ogawa H, Ong P, Sechtem U, Shimokawa H, Baiery Merz CN.
 On Behalf of the Coronary Vasomotion Disorders International Study Group (COVADIS).
 International standardization of diagnostic criteria for vasospastic angina.
 Eur Heart J 2015. doi:10.1093/eurheartj/ehv351

-Clinical Topics: Chronic Angina, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Stable Ischemic Heart Disease, Valvular Heart Disease, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Nuclear Imaging, Stress
+Clinical Topics: Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Stable Ischemic Heart Disease, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Nuclear Imaging, Stress, Chronic Angina

 Keywords: Acetylcholine, Angina Pectoris, Angina, Stable, Angina, Unstable, Anxiety, Calcium Channel Blockers, Cardiomyopathy, Hypertrophic, Cardiovascular Agents, Constriction, Constriction, Pathologic, Coronary Angiography, Coronary Artery Disease, Coronary Vasospasm, Drug-Eluting Stents, Electrocardiography, Ergonovine, Heart Valve Diseases, Microcirculation, Myocardial Infarction, Nitrates, Nitroglycerin, Patient Selection, Physical Exertion, Pipecolic Acids, Prevalence, Spasm, Stress, Psychological, Vasoconstriction